jaredballou/insurgency-sourcemod/README.md

 #### CVAR List

- * "sm_magnifier_version" "PLUGIN_VERSION" // version
+ * "sm_magnifier_adminflag" "0" // Admin flag required to use magnifier.
+0 = No flag needed.
+Can use a b c ....
  * "sm_magnifier_zoom" "60" // zoom level for magnifier
  * "sm_magnifier_shots" "0" // Allow or disallow shots while using magnifier.
 1 = allow.
 0 = disallow.
- * "sm_magnifier_adminflag" "0" // Admin flag required to use magnifier.
-0 = No flag needed.
-Can use a b c ....

 #### Command List